thikonom/maximum-awesome/README.md

 # Maximum Awesome
+My working version of the original package for Linux (tested on Ubuntu {12, 14}).
 Config files for vim and tmux, lovingly tended by a small subculture of peace-loving hippies.
 Built for Linux.

 ## TODO
-1. Add fish suppport
+1. Make user configurable from the prompt
-2. Add gitconfig
+2. Add fish support
+3. Install system wide ag

 ## What's in it?